 Meeting Market Demands

-“We showed that pollen germination, tube growth in vitro and germination on the stigma and growth through the style to the ovary was not affected by the UV-C/dark treatment,” says Janisiewicz.”Flowers pollinated with UV-C/dark treated pollen produced fruit not distinguishable from those pollinated with untreated pollen,” he continues.
-“There were no signs of any toxicity to leaves on plants with UV-C/dark treatment, as typically excessive UV radiation cause leaves to turn brown.
-We even observed some increase in yield on UV-C/dark treated fruit, and experiments are in progress to confirm this.”
+We demonstrated that the UV-C/dull treatment did not influence dust germination, tube development in vitro, and germination on the shame and development through the style to the ovary,” says Janisiewicz.”Flowers pollinated with UV-C/dim treated dust delivered natural product not discernable from those fertilized with untreated soil,” he proceeds.
+“There were no indications of any harmfulness to leaves on plants with UV-C/dim treatment, as regularly unnecessary UV radiation cause leaves to turn earthy colored.

 The group was likewise ready to demonstrate that postharvest illumination and dim treatment could be viable against microbes on organic products that were cut or scratched during harvest or capacity.
 Outfitted with this data, the specialists at USDA-ARS set out to carry the innovation to cultivators.

 For strawberries developed on tabletops in the nursery and other indoor developing frameworks, the group looked for an alternate arrangement.

 “We built up a different UV-C treatment device that will mount on previous existing transportation lines utilized for sprayers and collecting helps,” Janisiewicz says,

 It prompted the formation of PhylloLux innovation, a blend of UV-C/dull treatment and valuable microorganisms disconnected from the organic products that quickly colonize the strawberry plant surfaces.